Getting Around Bellingham

 • manages all operations and services related to parking on campus and is involved in campus transportation planning.

-Transportation Office: Old Main 110, 360-650-2945transportation@wwu.edu, transportation.wwu.edu
+Transportation Services: Old Main 110, 360-650-2945transportation@wwu.edu, transportation.wwu.edu

 All students have access to a Whatcom Transportation Authority (WTA) bus pass on their Western ID cards.
 WTA buses serve Western with many convenient bus routes that run every 15 minutes during peak travel times.
 Bus routes serving Western connect with other routes at the Downtown Bellingham Transit Station.
 WTA routes allow easy access to additional regional transportation options such as Amtrak, Greyhound, Bellingham Airport, Bellair Airporter Shuttle, Skagit County Transit, and local Washington ferry routes.
 Students can travel on all the bus routes in Skagit County, Whatcom County, and from Bellingham to Everett at no additional charge using their Western bus pass.